MGAHINGA NATIONAL PARK

 This park is part of the Virunga Conservation area divided over 3 countries.
 It is home of the mountain gorilla and the golden monkey that can only be found in the Virunga!

 Mgahinga National Park is situated 14 km from Kisoro in the south western part of Uganda neighboring Rwanda in the south and Congo in the west.
 The park occupies the northern slopes of the Virunga Volcanoes i.e Mt.
 Gahinga (3,474 m), Mt.
 Muhavura (4127 m) and Mt.
-Sabinyo (3,645 m) and takes up an area of 33.7 sq.km i.e 8% of the Virunga Conservation Area.
+Sabinyo (3,645 m).
+It takes up an area of 33.7 sq.km i.e 8% of the Virunga Conservation Area.
 Reaching the park will take you only 15 minutes from the Ntebeko Gate.
-The park is gifted with exceptional climatic conditions that favor the growth and conservation of mountain flora and fauna which relocated to the top and bottom as according to the weather condition i.e warm/ cool.
+The park is gifted with exceptional climatic conditions that favor the growth and conservation of mountain flora and fauna which locates to the top and bottom as according to the weather condition i.e warm/ cool.
 Some of the fauna include the endangered species of Mountain Gorillas.

 Hiking and Nature Walks